DimitarM45/Fabula/README.md

 # Fabula
-A web application built for the purposes of sharing, and interacting with user-written stories or other literary pieces.
+## Welcome to Fabula, A web application built for the purposes of sharing, and interacting with user-written stories and other literary pieces.
 (SoftUni ASP.NET Core Advanced Project)
 ![resources](https://docs.google.com/drawings/d/e/2PACX-1vQmPs7h_ddV2VTg5-pLqY93AP6PvxxctLXX66WlQhJZ5dHcB2EO6Y2Fghdv7FtCYaKXqQkw0AacFcbc/pub?w=1784&h=873)

+### Entity diagram[^1]

+### Project concept and functionality overview:

+[^1]: The Fabula entity diagram illustrates the entities used for data structuring and the relationships between them.
+Fabula uses Microsoft SQL Server (MSSQL) to manage its data.